-[Warning: This story contains spoilers from Monday's episode of Supergirl, "Crossfire."]
+[Warning: this story contains spoilers from Monday's episode of Supergirl, "Crossfire."]

 Kara (Melissa Benoist) isn't the only one hiding a secret on Supergirl.

 Her older, adoptive sister Alex (Chyler Leigh) has been keeping something under wraps for her entire life, and she finally confessed it in Monday's episode, "Crossfire."
 After detective Maggie Sawyer (Floriana Lima) was dumped by her girlfriend, she mistook Alex's invitation to get drinks as asking her out on a date.
 Maggie was taken aback, and she told Alex she didn't realize that Alex was gay.
-After denying it and leaving abruptly, Alex did some soul searching, and by the end of the episode, she came out as gay to Maggie.
+After denying it and leaving abruptly, Alex did some soul searching and by the end of the episode, she came out as gay to Maggie.

-In an emotional heart-to-heart, Alex confessed that she had always strived to be perfect in all aspects of her life, but growing up, the one area in which she couldn't be perfect was dating.
+In an emotional heart-to-heart, Alex confessed that she had always strived to be perfect in all aspects of her life, but growing up, the one area in her life in which she couldn't be perfect was dating.
 She never wanted to be intimate with anyone, and she hadn't realized until now that that was because she didn't want to be intimate with the men she was dating.

 "What I'm interested in, because I love Alex, is that I want Alex to be happy," executive producer Andrew Kreisberg tells The Hollywood Reporter.
 "There was always this sadness about her last season that I think we're really getting underneath now.
 No one should ever feel like they're trapped.
 No one should ever feel like they've got a secret inside of them.
 The idea that, in going through this, even if it is painful and rough going, that Alex is going to come out the other side a happier and more complete person, as someone who loves Alex Danvers so dearly like a sister, that she is going to go on this incredible journey makes me so happy."

-Supergirl is going to be focusing on exploring Alex's coming-out journey in a big way in upcoming episodes.
+Supergirl is going to be focusing on exploring Alex's coming out journey in a big way in upcoming episodes.

 When the Supergirl producers, along with The Flash, Arrow and Legends of Tomorrow producers, gathered for an August panel at the Television Critics Association press tour, they announced that a major character on one of the DC Comics/CW shows would be coming out this season.
 Speculation immediately began swirling around Supergirl, but instead of predicting that Alex was the character in question, many viewers and critics believed it to be Winn (Jeremy Jordan) despite the fact that he dated and pined after two women last season.